orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## [1] 0.02538845

-We found that the r-squared for the linear model `m_pop` is 2.54%, which suggests that 2.54% of the variability of the data can be explained by the linear model and that the model does not fit our data very well.
+We found that the r-squared for the linear model `m_pop` is 2.54%, which suggests that 2.54% of the variability of the data can be explained by sex and that the model does not fit our data very well.
 We think there might be a confounding variable, so we will look to see if `birth_year` is one.

 ### Simple Linear Regression - For All Figures Born After 1920